TimoBakx/timobakx.github.io/_posts/2020-07-30-secondary-flows.md

 ## Step 1: Everything in one spot
 At first, I usually put everything that needs to happen into the controller.
 This way, I can verify that everything works as intended and I always have a working solution to fall back to if my refactoring breaks something.
-The end result usually ends up a little like this:
+The result usually ends up a little like this:

 ```php
 <?php